skrcode/java-auto-unit-tests/docs/troubleshooting/faq.md

 - Utility classes
 - Repositories (with some limitations)

-**Note**: Advanced Spring features (context loading, autowiring) may require manual test adjustments.

-### Can I use JAIPilot with Android projects?

-JAIPilot works with Android projects in IntelliJ IDEA or Android Studio, but:
-- Best for pure Java/Kotlin logic
-- Android-specific components may need manual adjustments
-- Robolectric/Android Test support is limited

 ### Does JAIPilot support Kotlin?

 Currently, JAIPilot is optimized for **Java**.
 Kotlin support is planned for a future release.

-### What about other test frameworks (TestNG, Spock)?

-Currently, only JUnit 4 and JUnit 5 are supported.
-Other frameworks are on the roadmap:
-- TestNG - planned
-- Spock - under consideration
-- Cucumber - under consideration

 ## Troubleshooting